Linear Foot Lumber Calculator: Formula, Conversion & Worked Examples (2026)

 Linear Foot Lumber Calculator

-Simply input dimensions for hassle-free planning on your next project.
+Simply input the board length and quantity for hassle-free planning on your next project.
 Buying lumber can be a tricky task if you’re unsure of how much to purchase.
 Whether you are a DIY enthusiast or a professional builder, having the right amount of lumber is crucial.
+Our calculator streamlines the process so you can focus on creating your vision without any guesswork.

 What Is A Linear Foot?